At least five killed in tribal violence in Sudan's West Kordofan

-The group has long been at odds with the Sudanese government, and members of the Arab Miseriya tribe have participated in the conflict.
+The group, whose army includes members of the Nuba tribe, has long been at odds with the Sudanese government, and members of the Arab Miseriya tribe have participated in the conflict.

+In a statement on Friday, however, SPLM-N denied any involvement in the violence in Lagawa or any enmity towards the Miseriya, describing the events as the result of a dispute over land in the town.

-On Friday, nine Arab tribesmen arrived in Khartoum after being held captive by the SPLM-North.
+Separately on Friday, nine Arab tribesmen arrived in Khartoum after being held captive by the SPLM-N.

 Their release followed talks between the group's leadership, Sudan's sovereign council head General Abdel Fattah al-Burhan, and South Sudanese brokers, a separate military statement said, describing the release as a "goodwill gesture".